 - Windows 7 & 10 operating systems

 - Mac OS X 10.10 & above operating systems

 - Linux/Unix/Windows university and departmental servers

 TUportal is a single sign-on, customized gateway for accessing Temple's main systems and resources.
 These include:

 - Google Apps enables students, faculty and staff to create and share documents, calendars and websites, and chat with friends.

 - Self-Service Banner enables students to register for courses, review their rosters, check grades and pay bills.
 It also provides access to financial information and enables you to update address and emergency contact information.

-- Blackboard provides enables students to submit assignments, take tests, check grades and create blogs, wikis and electronic portfolios.
+- Blackboard/Canvas provides enables students to submit assignments, take tests, check grades and create blogs, wikis and electronic portfolios.